Strangers When We Meet (David Bowie song): Development

+Critical reception

+Roger Morton from NME named the song "the album's most conventional moment", describing it as a "romantic rock ballad".

 Release and promotion

-The single was released in November 1995.
+The single was released on 20 November 1995.
 While most versions were of the newer Outside version of the song, an American promo CD included a rare single edit of the Buddha of Suburbia version, and a rare 1993 promo cassette contained a different version still of the Buddha recording, and featured different percussion and mixing.

 Samuel Bayer’s video for the song shared some visual similarities with that for "The Hearts Filthy Lesson", but was a more simple and placid affair set in a decaying artist's studio.

 Live performances

 In promotion of the album and single, Bowie performed "Strangers When We Meet" four times on various shows in the US and UK.
 First, on 27 October 1995, it was performed on The Tonight Show with Jay Leno.
 On 10 November 1995, Bowie performed an unfortunately "lacklustre" version of the song on Top of the Pops while in the middle of rehearsals for the Outside Tour, and then played it again on 2 December 1995 on Later... with Jools Holland.
 It was performed one more time live on TV on 26 January 1996 on French TV's Taratata.
 Subsequently, the song was performed occasionally during Bowie's 1995–1996 Outside Tour and 1997's Earthling Tour.
 One recording of the song, recorded during the Outside Tour, was released on No Trendy Réchauffé (Live Birmingham 95) (2020), which takes its name from a lyric fragment from the song.